KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 ### Contribution: A Conceptual Foundation

 This paper establishes the **conceptual foundation** for a unified theory of recursive metacognition.
-The trichotomy of epistemic states—**knowing**, **not knowing**, and **misunderstanding**—is a universal human experience that transcends cultures, domains, and disciplines.
+The trichotomy of epistemic states---**knowing**, **not knowing**, and **misunderstanding**---is a universal human experience that transcends cultures, domains, and disciplines.
 Before elaborating measurement-theoretic models or conducting empirical validation, we must first **settle the conceptual vocabulary**.

 **What this paper provides:**
 1. A **single, unified operator $K$** that applies recursively at all levels of self-reflection